YingsenMao/django_poll/readme.md

 After migration, the database API can be accesed by ```python manage.py shell``` and ```from polls.models import Question, Choice```.
 ### Create URL directory to call VIEWs
+Below is what a View does how to call a View
-A view is simply a Python function that takes a **Web request** and returns a **Web response**.
-This response can be the HTML contents of a Web page, a redirect, a 404 error, etc. The view itself contains whatever arbitrary logic is necessary to return that response.
-But in order to call the view, we need to map it to a URL directory.
+* It is a Python function that takes a **Web request** and returns a **Web response**.
+This response can be the HTML contents of a Web page, a redirect, a 404 error, etc.
+* It is whatever arbitrary logic is necessary to return that response.
+* It request information from the model you created before and pass it to a template.
+* But in order to call the view, we need to map it to a URL directory.
 **Four urls** in url directory will be created in order to call **four views** that will be created later.
 They are:
 * **index** - display all the questions and enable user to click through to show Choices of the question (call detail view)
 * **detail** - choices that the question have with vote function (call vote view)